mossblaser/qth/README.md

 not directly reflect the state of a system but instead represent parameters for a system.
 This difference is just semantic.

-#### Request-response (function) call

-* Examples: Requesting face detection be performed and receiving a list of faces back or querying the historical state of a sensor.
-* Message types: See below.
-* Payload: See below.
-* Frequency: Only when called.
-* Published by: See below.
-* Subscribed to by: See below.
-* QoS: 2 (exactly-once delivery)

-Like other systems a function has a nominal path, for example `my/func`.
-A request-response exchange between a caller and callee works as follows:

-* At system startup, the callee subscribes to `{function name}/+` (e.g.
-  `my/func/+`.
-* When a caller wishes to call the function the caller first generates a random ID.
-* The caller subscribes to a path of the form `{function path}/{random id}/response` and waits for the subscription to be set up.
-  (e.g. `my/func/435432/response`.)
-* The caller publishes a non-persistent message to `{function path}/{random id}` with a payload containing a JSON object of the following form: `{"args":
-  [...], "kwargs": {...}}`.
-The JSON object defines the list of position arguments (args) and dictionary of keyword arguments (kwargs) to call the function with.
-For example `my/func/435432` may be called with a payload of `{"args": [123, "hello"], "kwargs": {"example": true}}`.
-This would translate into a function call like `func(123, "hello", example=True)`.
-* The callee receives this message and executes the associated function call.
-* The callee publishes the result of the function call in a non-persistent message to `{function path}/{random id}/response`.
-The payload of this message will be a JSON object of the form `{"value": ..., "error": null or string}.
-If the function failed to complete successfully a non-`null` error string will be returned as the error and value will be `null`.
-If the function returned successfully the value will be any valid JSON value and error will be `null`.
-* The caller will receive the response and then unsubscribe from the response topic.
-If no response is received after a reasonable delay (a few seconds), the call is deemed to have timed out.

 ### Registration

 Devices and systems connected to a Qth-compliant system should register all